 It’s impossible to travel and explore without having some kind impact on the planet.
-But what we can do as adventurers is to look at ways that we can reduce our damage.
-Here are 6 ways to make your adventure more eco-friendly.
+But by making a few conscious choices we can massively reduce the carbon footprint and damage we leave behind.
+Here are 5 easy ways you can make your adventure eco-friendly.

 #1 Make getting there the adventure

 Taking a long haul flight is one of the worst things we can do for our planet.
 Where possible, see if you can hitchhike, bus train or ferry…..even if it is just one-way or part-way.
 Or even better, go human-powered altogether.